There are many causes of heart failure, of which some of the most common include:

 - having the annual flu vaccine

-If you need help with any of these lifestyle changes, talk to your GP.
+If you need help with any of these lifestyle changes, talk to your doctor.
 He or she may be able to arrange for you to attend a rehabilitation programme and offer information and support.

 There is a range of medicines available that can be used to relieve the symptoms of heart failure and help you live longer.
 Different medicines treat different symptoms, so you may be given more than one medicine.
 It's important you take each one correctly so that each can do its job properly.